 The warm ambiance of NINE-TEN is enhanced with rich mahogany wood accents throughout the narrow, high-ceiling dining room, offering the perfect combination of sophistication and casual elegance.
 Dining is also available on the sidewalk patio situated on lively Prospect Street where people watching becomes a pastime.
 Al fresco ocean-view dining is offered on an outdoor terrace with peeks of the Pacific Ocean.
 NINE-TEN takes great pride in its enthusiastic and spirited service, while still being gracious and unassuming.
 The staff is exceptionally well trained and educated on the food and preparation methods, as well as wine selections and pairings.

 Today, the restaurant continues to celebrate more than a decade as one of San Diego’s first ‘farm-to-table’ restaurants, receiving consistent acclaim for its cuisine, its chefs and its commitment to sustainability.

-Breakfast, lunch and dinner served daily.
-Sunday Brunch and a Monday through Friday happy hour are also featured.
+Breakfast is served Monday-Friday.
+Lunch and dinner served daily.
+Brunch is available Saturday and Sunday.
+A Monday through Friday happy hour is also featured.

 NOTE: The Passport Unlimited program and other discount programs will not be offered during San Diego Restaurant Week.